Ruby

 # This code will be executed if 'my-feature' is either:

-# - active and explicitly equal to 'Variation A'
+# - explicitly equal to 'Variation A'

-# - inactive or network error
+# - deleted or network error

 end